Warning: the following model was never viewed from the ground level by the modeler.

 On the judgment day, how will we feel if we know we may have known the truth about the geography of the Book of Mormon but kept quiet because of the fear of man?
 (Olsen, p.
 246)

-A map of his model is on our H38-Virus page and in the above referenced documents.
+A map of his model is also on our H38-Virus page as well as the above referenced documents.

 Because the Malay Peninsula is a long narrow peninsula running north-south, the two MAIN seas are the east sea and the west sea.
 They, not surprisingly, are the seas most commonly refered to in the BM.
 The Jaredites called the east sea “Ripliancum” [Ether 15:8]; the name means “large to exceed all” [BM Index]. (p.
 89)